COVID: Stanford Requiring Weekly Coronavirus Tests For Students This Fall, Even If Vaccinated

 STANFORD (CBS SF) – Officials at Stanford University announced that all students who will be coming to campus for in-person learning for Fall 2021 must be vaccinated against COVID-19 and undergo coronavirus testing every week, regardless of vaccination status.

-The stringent requirements were laid out in a statement Wednesday from Susie Brubaker-Cole, the school’s Vice Provost for Student Affairs.
+One of the first schools in the nation to implement such stringent measures, the new requirements were laid out in a statement Wednesday from Susie Brubaker-Cole, the school’s Vice Provost for Student Affairs.

 “Working together, we can monitor the prevalence of COVID-19 at Stanford, adjust requirements as needed, protect our friends and family, and keep campus as safe as possible for in-person learning and activities this summer and autumn,” Brubaker-Cole said.